Last Updated 6/2019

 In addition to this local community, the Library serves several larger communities through its affiliations with various consortia and state and national organizations.
 The largest consortium the Library is part of is CARLI (Consortium of Research Libraries in Illinois).

 In recognition of its role as a general cultural resource for the campus community, and its duty to provide for the well-rounded education of its students by giving them access to all the significant works of human thought and achievement, the Library collects materials representing diverse cultural traditions.
-In addition, the Library selects some materials which are outside the scope of the University's curriculum.
-Such materials are chosen very selectively; the primary consideration being their value as an introduction to an important area of human endeavor.
+In addition, the Library selects some materials outside the scope of the University's curriculum.
+Such materials are chosen very selectively, the primary consideration being their value as an introduction to an important area of human endeavor.

 The following general criteria are considered in the selection of materials: